sandstreamdev/eoc/README.md

 #### 3. Run libs script
 This script create two files: JSON file and markdown file.

 The first one contains data about packages used in the project.
-It is used by controllers to extract this data and send it to the client to display information about the used package.
+It is used by controllers: `getLibraries` and `getLicense` to extract this data and send it to the client to display information about the used package.

-The second file contains a list of packages used in the project with links to their repository and license file.
+The second file contains a list of packages used in the project with links to their repositories and license file.
 It is available on the project repository page.
 ```
 npm run libs -j path/to/json/file [-m path/to/md/file]
 ```